ardanlabs/python-go/py-in-mem/post.md

 86 }
 ```

-Listing 4 shows `Outliers.Close` method.
+Listing 4 shows the `Outliers.Close` method.
 On line 84 we decrement the Python function object reference count and on line 85 we set the `fn` field to `nil` to signal the `Outliers` object is closed.

 If you're curious about the C code, have a look at [glue.c](https://github.com/ardanlabs/python-go/blob/master/py-in-mem/glue.c).